Trump says Ukraine’s Zelenskyy to sign ‘very big’ deal on rare earths

 The Financial Times, which first reported on the deal, said the size of Washington’s stake in the fund had yet to be determined.

-Matthew Sussex, a visiting fellow at the Strategic & Defence Studies Centre at Australian National University, said said the deal would give Washington and Kyiv “a way to reset after the recent war of words.”
+Matthew Sussex, a visiting fellow at the Strategic & Defence Studies Centre at the Australian National University, said the deal would give Washington and Kyiv “a way to reset after the recent war of words”.

 “As I understand it, the US has considerably watered down its demands.
-That makes it more palatable to Kyiv, even though there is no security guarantee attached: essentially Ukraine gets nothing, but doesn’t have to give much either,” Matthew Sussex, a visiting fellow at the Strategic & Defence Studies Centre at Australian National University, told Al Jazeera.
+That makes it more palatable to Kyiv, even though there is no security guarantee attached: essentially Ukraine gets nothing, but doesn’t have to give much either,” Sussex told Al Jazeera.

+Ukraine is believed to hold about 5 percent of the world’s reserves of rare earths, according to UN data.

+The minerals, which include lanthanum, cerium and praseodymium, are key ingredients in the manufacturing of electronics, batteries and magnets, among other items.